Mission and Accreditation

 - mentor students to achieve professional competence in serving individuals of all ages

 - serve as a local and regional clinical resource for individuals with communication disorders

 - foster interdisciplinary collaboration

 The Department of Communication Sciences and Disorders is committed to enriching research, teaching, learning and the professional service environment by embracing the cultural and linguistic diversity of our region and nation.

 We are committed to supporting the Mission Statement of the College of Health and Human Services. /chhs/deans-office/mission/

 We are committed to supporting the Mission Statement of Northern Arizona University. /president/mission-vision-values/

 Northern Arizona University is committed to providing a working and learning environment free from discrimination, harassment, including sexual harassment, and retaliation.
 This policy prohibits discrimination and harassment based on protected status including race, color, religion, sex (including pregnancy), national origin, age, disability, veteran status, sexual orientation, gender identity and expression, or genetic information.
 This policy also prohibits retaliation for raising concerns under this policy or participating in an investigation.

-The Master of Science (M.S.) education program in speech-language pathology (residential) at Northern Arizona University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential and distance education) at Northern Arizona University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 The Master of Science in Clinical Speech-Language Pathology program is accredited from November 1, 2015-October 31, 2023.